Few people in the UK have heard of Bansko. Indeed, few have been to Bulgaria.

 Hiking can be done the whole way through.
 And how beautiful is it to do so in a thick layer of snow on the mountain?

 You can walk up via Bansko's valley slope (watch out for skiers!) or go up by Gondola.
-You will arrive at the Banderishka Meadow, where there are many hiking trails.
+You will then arrive at Bunderishka Polyana, where there are many hiking trails.
 Here are excellent conditions for snow hiking!

 Want to go professional?
-Then book a trekking tour and head out with a guide.
-Such a trek takes at least 3 hours and shows you a real winter wonderland with breathtaking views and unique natural phenomena.
+Then book a trekking tour and set off with a guide.
+Such a trek takes at least 3 hours and will show you a real winter wonderland with breathtaking views and unique natural phenomena.

 The prices of these vary widely, from €50 to €200.
-It depends partly on the group size and the duration of the tour.
+It depends on the group size and the duration of the tour, among other things.

-If you want to do this, it is advisable to have some hiking experience, as it is a lot heavier than a 'normal' hike.
+If you want to do this, it is advisable to have some hiking experience, as walking through the snow is a lot harder than a ‘normal’ hike.

 But you can also take it slower.
-In the valley, there is little or no snow 8 out of 10 days in winter.
+The valley usually has no or hardly any snow around 80% of the days in winter.
 However, the sun does show itself regularly.
 Ideal hiking conditions, then!

-The valley has many forests, moors, lakes, chapels and special hiking trails.
-So you can have fun here even in winter.
+The valley has many forests, moors, lakes, chapels and special hiking trails with beautiful views.
+So you can have a great time here even in winter.

 And do you need inspiration for a nice hiking route around Bansko?
-Feel free to contact us or grab a hiking app.
+Feel free to contact us or grab a hiking app such as Locus.

-Besides being a skiing and hiking resort, Bansko is also internationally known as a spa.
+Besides being a ski and golf resort, Bansko is also internationally known as a spa resort.
+Even one of the most important in Europe.
 And you can do this all year round, too!

 In particular, the villages of Banya and Dobrinishte just a few kilometres from Bansko are well-known in this area.
-In these villages you will find hot springs with spring water of up to 40˙C that have been used since ancient times.
+In these villages you will find thermal baths with spring water of up to 40˙C that have been used since ancient times.

-To capitalise on this, spa hotels with wellness areas and swimming pools can be found everywhere here to give you a unique spa experience at any time of the year.
+Spa hotels with wellness areas and pools abound here to give you a unique spa experience, whatever time of the year.

-Even the outdoor swimming pool in Dobrinishte is filled with this warm water, making it open as usual even in winter.
+Even the outdoor swimming pool in Dobrinishte (Alpha Spa & Pool) is filled with this warm spring water, making it open as usual even in winter.

-Just think how nice it is to dive into a warm pool in winter temperatures and snow!
+Just think how special it is to dive into a naturally heated pool in winter temperatures and snow!

 The Rhodopes Narrow Gauge Railway Line is a railway line that runs from Dobrinishte via Bansko, Razlog, Belitsa and Velingrad to Septemvri.
 This is a total of 125 km through the Rhodopes and Rila mountains.